pmPartch/BigDataCapstone/README.md

 * Week3_BigData_Capstone.html - HTML output from Knitr of .Rmd file above.

 * Week3_BigData_Capstone.pdf - PDF output from Knitr of .Rmd file above.

+* data CSV files (only because it is more convenient for me when working off the repository from different computers)